Properly preparing the concrete mix and timing the pour is essential to prevent damage on freshly laid concrete surfaces.

-- TIGHTLY WOVEN FABRIC: The B-Air Grizzly Tarps are constructed with tightly woven polyethylene fibers (True 8 x 8 weave) which provide superior durability and protection
+- TIGHTLY WOVEN FABRIC: The Grizzly Tarps by B-Air are constructed with tightly woven polyethylene fibers (True 8 x 8 weave) which provide superior durability and protection.

-- WATERPROOF: B-Air Grizzly Tarps can be used to shelter boats, cars, campers or motor-vehicles from the elements (i.e. wind, rain or sunlight), as an emergency roof patch material for homeowners, and as a temporary pickup truck bed cover
+- WATERPROOF: Grizzly Tarps are waterproof.
+These tarps can be used to shelter boats, cars, campers or motor-vehicles from the elements (i.e. wind, rain or sunlight), as an emergency roof patch material for homeowners, and as a temporary pickup truck bed cover

-- LIGHTWEIGHT BUT DURABLE: All Blue Grizzly Tarps are enforced with border piping to ensure stronger ends to avoid tears during stressful applications.
-Each tarp is 5 mil. thick, making them extremely lightweight and portable
+- HIGH QUALITY: The superior grade tarps by Grizzly Tarps are made from a tight 8x8 sq inch polyethylene weave which provides durability.
+The tarps are enforced with border piping to ensure stronger ends to avoid tears during stressful applications.
+Each tarp is 5 mil. thick, making them extremely lightweight and portable.

-- BUILT-IN GROMMETS: Every B-Air Grizzly Tarp includes built-in aluminum grommets every 36" to allow secure tie-downs
+- ALUMINUM GROMMETS: Every Grizzly Tarp includes built-in aluminum grommets every 36" to allow secure tie-downs.

 - ULTIMATE PROTECTION: Choose the right tarp for the job - Grizzly Tarps have available sizes that range from 6 x 8 feet and get as large as 20 x 30 feet